The Diocese and the Parish

-There are 63 parishes within the diocese.
-These are split among seven deanery, including Sheffield North, of which St. Francis of Assisi is a member.
-In addition, within the parishes, there are 11 chapels of ease and Mass centres and five other churches and chapels open to the public with regular Sunday Mass.
-The total Catholic population is just under 60,000.
+There are 57 parish churches within the diocese.
+These are split among six deanery, including Sheffield, of which St. Francis of Assisi is a member.
+In addition, within the parishes, there are 10 chapels of ease and Mass centres and two other churches and chapels open to the public with regular Sunday Mass.
+The total Catholic population is 63,000.

 The Bishop of Hallam is Right Reverend Ralph Heskett CSsR, who was appointed in 2014.

 The Parish of St. Francis

 The Parish of St. Francis of Assisi is the newest parish in Sheffield.
 The first formal Catholic presence in the Crosspool/Sandygate area was established in 1957 when a Chapel of Ease, dedicated to St. Francis, was established on Benty Lane in Crosspool.
 This area was traditionally part of St. Marie’s Parish and, in the early years, the priests of St.Marie’s served the Chapel of St.Francis.